Decline to Notarize Illegal Document

 No Legal Advice

 Notaries do not read documents to provide legal advice or legal opinions.
 But, notaries do scan documents to look for blank spaces that must be filled in or missing attachments.
-While scanning, a notary may look for signs of an illegal document.
+While scanning, a notary may notice signs of an illegal document.

 If a problem is detected, and no criminal intent is suspected, the notary should attempt to correct the defect and complete the notarization to serve the public.
 Notaries are not authorized to serve as investigators, but they should use reasonable care to verify that the customer has satisfactory evidence of identification and is authorized to sign the document.

-It is reasonable to inquire if an employee is authorized to sign a contract for a company or to confirm that a person is authorized to act as an agent under a power of attorney, or as a trustee under a trust.
+It is reasonable to inquire if an employee is authorized to sign a contract for a business or organization or to confirm that a person is authorized to act as an agent under a power of attorney, or as a trustee under a trust.
 Supporting documents may be requested.
 Under the law of agency, certain acts must be done only by the principal and may not be delegated to an agent.

 Some notaries may have read articles or taken training classes to help detect or prevent fraudulent or illegal activity.
-If a notary, from his/her knowledge or training, has reasonable belief that a notarial act or the associated transaction is illegal, fraudulent, or unauthorized, the notary should decline to notarize.
+If a notary, from his/her knowledge or training, has a reasonable belief that a notarial act or the associated transaction is illegal, fraudulent, or unauthorized, the notary should decline to notarize.

 The information about the declined notarization should be entered in the notary journal.
-This provides evidence that the notary is screening for illegal acts.
+This provides evidence that the notary is screening for unlawful acts.

 Disclaimer: This information is not legal advice.